sveltejs/svelte/site/content/docs/02-template-syntax.md

 ---

 The `{@debug ...}` tag offers an alternative to `console.log(...)`.
-It allows you to inspect the value of a specific variable, but additionally pauses code execution when you have devtools open.
+It logs the values of specific variables whenever they change, and pauses code execution if you have devtools open.

+It accepts a comma-separated list of variable names (not arbitrary expressions).

 ```html
 <script>